vashuj1209/pantrytracker/README.md

-Sure!
-Here's a comprehensive README for your pantry management application:

----

 # Pantry Management Application

 A simple and elegant pantry management application built with Next.js, Material UI, and Firebase.
 The app allows users to manage their inventory, including adding, updating, and removing items, and provides a pie chart visualization of the inventory data.